css-zurich/ic2s2-2021-datathon/submissions/Instructions.md

-All submissions are to be made via **SWITCHdrive** and each group will receive an **individual upload link** in their private Slack channel.
+All submissions are to be made via **SWITCHdrive**, the upload link will be made available in the _#general_ channel on Slack.

 When submitting your projects, please submit the following files:

 - video recording (max.
 15 min) explaining your questions, methods and findings
-- any additional documentation (e.g., an interactive website, PDF documents etc.)
+- any additional documentation (e.g., link to an interactive website, a PDF document etc.)
 - DO NOT upload your code or data